hktkqwe123/All-Hacking-Tools/README.md

  [Click here to take look](https://github.com/in-future-world/All-Hacking-Tools/blob/main/README.md#paid-tools-list)

  ## Features Under Tools
- See below for list of hacking application
+ See below for list of hacking application.
+You can also download any single file without downloading whole Repository.
  ### 1 -
  **Trojan Rat file is to big(2.06GB), So we can't include in our repository.
 You can download it from 'Trojan_Rat_Downloader.bat' file and also from [here](https://mega.nz/file/S2BXUYiT#cwE8kSw1wBN7FiZgu0BHJT5oV4vK_GASr73fbvvJtEI)**
  <h2 align="center">Trojan Builder(310)</h4>